AdobeDocs/campaign-classic.en/help/message-center/using/additional-configurations.md

 1. Create one external account per brand with the same internal name as defined on the [execution instance](#execution-instance) (step 1).

-1. Create one default delivery template per brand.
+1. Create a [delivery template](../../delivery/using/about-templates.md) per brand.

-    >[!NOTE]
-    >
-    >    Learn how to create a delivery template in [this section](../../delivery/using/creating-a-delivery-template.md#creating-a-new-template).

 1. In the delivery template's **[!UICONTROL Properties]**, set the routing to the external account of the brand.